phiweger/clonepool/README.md

 respectively.
 The corresponding software to layout and resolve samples is freely available under a BSD license (https://github.com/phiweger/clonepool).

-![Illustration of the clonepool algorithm.
+Figure 1: Illustration of the clonepool algorithm.
 Circles denote the wells, each containing a pool of samples (small squares).
 A distinct color marks all replicates of a single sample.
 Positive samples are flagged with "+", negative ones remain empty.
 Positive pools are shaded in grey, negative ones in